What is an Architecture Canvas?

 On the right side of the canvas there is an area for presenting subjects of change, like programs, projects, deliverables, milestones.
 Sometimes on the right-hand side also concepts, principles, rules, roles and constraints are present.

-Logo and Title
+Logo and Title on the Canvas

 At the top left corner there is an area that allows you to apply your own logo.
 Usually, this is the logo of your company or product.
 In the top center, you can add your own title and subtitle to make the Enterprise Canvas stand out.

 At the bottom of the Architecture Canvas you will see a box for the communication message.
-You have an area here to write down the 'communication message' of this whole visualization: What does it tell the viewer, or what should it tell the viewer.
+You have an area here to write down the 'communication message' of this whole visualization: What does it tell the viewer, or what should it tell the Viewer?

 By using the communication message you 'check' the correctness of the visualization.
 If a viewer looks at the visualization but does not get or see what is written down in the communication message, you as an architect might have to do some additional work to improve the visualization.